 Probably around 12 sets/week comes close to the MRV for most people.
 Now some of you might think, 12 sets/week that isn’t really a lot, right?

-Certainly, it’s not, but we really have to consider the basic push work that your programme consists of.
+Certainly, it’s not, but we really need to take into consideration the basic push work that your program includes.

-If you’re doing tons of flat, incline, and overhead press, all of those involve the front delts heavily.
+If you’re doing tons of flat, incline, and overhead press, all of those demand the front delts heavily.

 Now imagine, you add 12 sets/week of isolation front delt work on top of that.

-Exactly, because its 12 sets of direct isolation work along with your heavy push exercises, most people probably aren’t able to recover an even higher volume.
+Exactly, because its 12 sets of direct isolation work along with your heavy push exercises, most people probably aren’t able to recover much higher volumes.

 Eventually, on average the MRV lies at 12 sets/week.